fernandojinzenji/AequilibriumTechAssignment/README.md

 Let’s say you have an array of integers that describes a stretch of land, where each integer represents the current height of the land.
-Can you write a function that reads that array and returns the number of castles that Aequilibrium should build on that stretch of land?
+Can you write a function that reads that array and returns the number of castles that Castle Company should build on that stretch of land?
 You can write this solution in whatever language you like.

 You can make the following assumptions: